Petree, 2nd Lt. Weeden A. Jr.

 The days were described as hot and humid, but if a man was able to find shade it was always cooler in the shade.
 The Filipino winter had started when they arrived, and although it was warm when they went to sleep by morning the soldiers needed a blanket.
 They turned in all their wool uniforms and were issued cotton shirts and trousers which were the regular uniform in the Philippines.
 They were also scheduled to receive sun helmets.

+Sometime in early October, aviation fuel was made available to the 194th, so the battalion began training on their M3A1 tanks.
+It also allowed the battalion to bring any remaining tanks from the Port Area of Manila to the fort.
+The tank has a 37 mm main gun, two 30 caliber machine guns, and one 50 caliber machine gun.
+To train the crews about the tanks, each company commander gave tank manuals to each sergeant who commanded a tank, and the sergeant studied it and then taught his crew about the tank.
 A typical workday was from 7:00 to 11:30 A.M. with an hour and a half lunch.
 The afternoon work time was from 1:30 to 2:30 P.M.
 At that time, it was considered too hot to work, but the battalion continued working and called it, “recreation in the motor pool.”
-Tank commanders studied books on their tanks and instructed their crews on the 30 and 50-caliber machine guns.
-The tankers learned to dismantle the guns and put them together.
-They did it so often that many men could take the guns apart and assemble them while wearing blindfolds.
-They never fired the guns because Gen. King could not get Gen. MacArthur to release ammunition for them.
+The crews spent four hours each day dismantling the machine guns and putting them back together until they could do it blindfolded.
+The tankers never fired the guns because Gen. Weaver could not get Gen. MacArthur to release ammunition for them.
 They also got reprimanded because since the tank maintenance work was dirty they wore fatigues instead of dress uniforms.
 After the men had been warned a few times about this, they wore their fatigues while working on their tanks but dress uniforms anywhere else they went on the base.

 For the next several weeks, the tankers spent their time removing the cosmoline from their weapons and loading ammunition belts for their machine guns.
 They also had the opportunity to familiarize themselves with their M3 tanks.
 None of them had ever trained in one during their time at Ft.
 Lewis.
 To train, the tank's used the largest open area on the base.
 That area just happened to be the polo field.
 Being an old cavalry man, Gen. Johnathan Wainwright was not fond of the tanks to begin with, but as a polo player, the polo field being torn up by them made him dislike them even more.
 In October, the battalion was allowed to travel to Lingayen Gulf.
 This was done under simulated conditions that enemy troops had landed there.
 The maps they used during the move were by the Coast and Geodetic Survey, which were the same maps held by the base's G2 and considered to be top secret.
 The maps that the 194th used had been bought at a small book store in Manila.
 Two months later, enemy troops would land there.
 It is known that they were paid at least once after arriving which was confusing since they were paid in pesos and centavos.
 Many men at first had to learn how much things cost in a new currency.

 With the arrival of the 192nd, the Provisional Tank Group was activated on November 27th.
 Besides the 194th, the tank group contained the 192nd.
 The 17th Ordnance Company joined the tank group on the 29th.
 Military documents written after the war show the tank group was scheduled to be composed of three light tank battalions and two medium tank battalions.
 The exact makeup of the First Tank Group in the US.
 Col. James R. N. Weaver who had been put in charge of the 192nd in San Francisco, was appointed head of the tank group and promoted to brigadier general.
 Major Theodore Wickord permanently became the commanding officer of the 192nd.
-It was at this time, men from both tank battalions and the 17th Ordnance Company were assigned to the tank group.
 The process was begun to transfer D Company from the 192nd to the 194th to replace its B Company and giving each battalion three tank companies.
 The process of transferring the company from the 192nd to the 194th was begun but never completed, so the company fought with the 194th but remained part of the 192nd.

 It is known that during this time the battalions went on at least two practice reconnaissance missions under the guidance of the 194th.
 They traveled to Baguio on one maneuver and to the Lingayen Gulf on the other maneuver.
 Gen. Weaver, the tank group commander, was able to get ammunition from the post’s ordnance department on the 30th, but the tank group could not get time at one of the firings ranges at the base.